| Reading time: | 10 min |

-Swift is an open-source programming language developed by Apple.
-It was initially created for use with Apple’s iOS, macOS, watchOS, and tvOS operating systems, but has since gained popularity as a general-purpose language suitable for a wide range of Linux and Windows applications.
+Swift is an open-source programming language initially developed by Apple for use with Apple’s iOS, macOS, watchOS, and tvOS operating systems.
+It has since gained popularity as a general-purpose language suitable for a wide range of Linux and Windows applications.
 Swift is known for its safety, speed, and expressiveness, making it ideal for both beginners and experienced programmers.

 Confirm you are using an Arm machine by running: